Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/SupportedDevices.md

 >2.
 Joysticks are supported as generic HIDs (See [Other gamepads, joysticks, and racing wheels](#other-gamepads-joysticks-and-racing-wheels) below).
 >3.
 Consoles are supported using separate packages.
 You need to install these packages in your Project to enable console support.
 >4.
 Indirect touches are received from Siri Remote.
+>5.
+Sensor support for WebGL on Android and iOS devices is available in Unity 2021.2

 ## Gamepads